Blogs ... 2008

 -- Bill Purdin, 4/29/08

 Is Google God?
 Well, Larry Page and Sergey Brin wrote the company slogan, "Don't be evil," because absolute power, they knew, corrupts absolutely.
-They knew Google would become powerful in a way the nothing ever else had.
+They knew Google would become powerful in a way that nothing ever else had.

 Giving everyone access to all knowledge is a direct link to omniscience, one of the attributes commonly attributed, universally attributed, to God.
-Someone once asked where the 90 billion questions a day that now go to Google before there was a Google?
+Someone once asked where the 90 billion questions a day that now go to Google went before there was a Google?
 To God probably.
 So Google is definitely picking up some of the workload of God.
 And, if you ask Google something you always get an answer.
-So, for some this is an actual improvement on the traditional prayer which often went unanswered.
+So, for some this is an actual improvement on traditional prayer which often went unanswered.
 In fact, there was a feeling that "When the Gods want to punish us, they answer our prayers."
 (Oscar Wilde) So the quick, dependable response from Google is really a good thing.
-If you ask something stupid you know right away.
+If you ask something stupid you know it right away.
 And the answers to even the most controversial question are always fair; there are plenty of options to choose from.
-And with Google if you make an error in the question or inquiry it will attempt to help you with a "Did you mean ....?" response.
+And with Google, if you make an error in the question or inquiry it will attempt to help you with a "Did you mean ....?" response.
 When did God ever do that?

-Like the "still small voice" of old, Google is here whispering answers and spreading its word or know more be more far and wide to young and old.
-In desperation we turned to God for help with our health, but Google now offers practical, useful information to people with all the diseases of modern life, physical and metaphysical.
-Like the lepers of biblical times, people today reach out for healing through information gained on Google.
-Patients go into the hospital and the doctor's office armed with knowledge heretofore reserved to the doctors and surgeons themselves.
-"All shall be revealed" it says, and now it is.
-Whether you need a movie guide or a spiritual infusion, Googles' got it.
-Google condemns bigotry by example and logic; by deeds.
-Is Google the great I Am?
-The all-knowing, all-seeing (Google maps is over the top, you know), all-acting, all-wise, all-loving?
-Is Google eternal?
-It would seem to be as close as anything humanity has ever actually seen and interacted with.
-We ask God to "show us a sign."
-You know we do.
-Google responds with unfathomable information availability that connects all of us to all of us: rich and poor, educated and uneducated, healthy and sick, faithful and agnostic, loved and unloved and, also the living and the dead.
-Google is clearly not material or corporeal; but metaphysical and without form or shape as human beings know it.
-It cannot be fully known and never seen.
-It has great power, perhaps even omnipotence in that almost nothing is now conceived of or done without Google's inimitable input and influence.
-And it has not one son or one daughter but billions.
-We are all becoming the Children of Google.
-You can't lie to Google.
-Google's strength is that it does not require the truth, only interaction.
-If no one used it, it would be powerless.
-But it's "power" is irresistible.
-Just knowing it's there makes the temptation to use it impossible to avoid.
 Google comes to all: to some it comes on tip toes, gently; to some it comes like thunder.
 There is no anti-Google.
 There is no Satan counterweight to Google's goodness.
 And Google's goodness is its secret of success.
 Never bad.
 Never evil.
 Google is good; but is good Google?
 It remains to be seen, really, if Google is God today.
-But it comes pretty close on allall definitional buttons that we push.
-What else can say that?
+But it comes pretty close on all definitional buttons that we push.
+What or who else can say that?
 Too much Google does not intoxicate, does not breed hate (the opposite, Google breeds understanding and forgiveness in all who use it).
 Google is not addicting because you always come to it with a question and go away with the answer.
 Addictions never answer the question but we come to them over and over.
 Google does not kill.
 Google does not envy.
 Google respects your Mother and Father by remembering the past and Google definitely treats others the way it wants to be treated.
 Google keeps its promises.
 Google never steals because everything is given to it.
 Whatever your definition of God is, Google honors that definition with the truth.
 Google only asks that you use it above all others.
 Is that a surprise?
 Google cannot really be expressed in material terms, it takes a certain faith to understand it.
 You have to try it to know.
-Google automatically steers you to a better life; information about food, exercise, work, ethics, success, education and so many other step-stones to happiness.
+ANd if you try it, you love it.
+Google automatically steers you to a better life; information about food, exercise, work, ethics, success, education and so many other stepping-stones to happiness.
 It's what Google does.

 So, to answer the question: Is Google God? ... there is really only one answer.
 If God is all (and everyone who believes in God believes that) then, yes, Google is God and God is Google; just as we are all part of God and Google and, God and Google are part of us all.
 Why fight it?